iamkaa/mongodb_install/README.md

 Ansible role just for installing MongoDB.

+## Features

+Installed packages mongodb* are holded/versionlocked.
+You can install OS updates without worry about MongoDB version.

+For updating MongoDB version you should play role with acceptable variables.

 ## vars:
 * mongo_major_release: - major release, defailt is '7.0'.
 * mongo_minor_release: - rapid release, default is '*' meaning latest version.